 Scleroderma can involve many body systems and therefore specialized medicine: in addition to finding a rheumatologist with (hopefully) specific expertise in scleroderma and access to clinical trials, a woman with scleroderma will probably seek a dermatologist and wound care, pulmonologist, cardiologist and nephrologist throughout the course of the disease.
 Even if she finds a team of specialists, however, not all those providers may have specific experience with scleroderma.
 In New York City, there are only two rheumatology groups recognized by the Scleroderma Foundation as treatment and research centers where specialists are familiar with all of the disease’s manifestations.
 One can only imagine how difficult it must be for an individual woman to navigate care in the typical system of non-coordinated care, particularly outside major population centers.

 Then there’s the next hurdle, which may prove insurmountable: finding those physicians in a woman’s benefit network.
 Commercial networks have adopted tiered networks of providers based on costs or Accountable Care contracts, and specialized providers—especially in higher cost academic centers—are often excluded due to cost.
-Thus, in the New York City example, one or even both groups may be out of network, requiring the insured woman to pay a much greater proportion of the expense of getting appropriate acre.
+Thus, in the New York City example, one or even both groups may be out of network, requiring the insured woman to pay a much greater proportion of the expense of getting appropriate care.
 That assumes the specialists will even see a patient covered by a plan with which they do not participate, since that exposes them to bad debt.

 Women as a group are more likely to be underinsured or uninsured.
 If attempts to repeal some or all of the Affordable Care Act succeed, women diagnosed with autoimmune diseases as preexisting conditions will have no coverage.
 It is difficult to imagine how millions of women with autoimmune disease will get the treatment they need to function.